 Travel writers are energetic.
 They're constantly on the move and pitching their story ideas.
-They want to get paid and hope to get some travel comps along the way.
+They want to get paid and land some travel comps along the way.
 But this can be a tricky process, and a lot can go wrong.

 The good news is that all these travel writing blunders can easily be avoided.